 Transfer learning focuses on storing knowledge gained from solving one problem (i.e., source domain) and applying it to a different but related problem (i.e., target domain), which usually contains a small number of data samples to train a model [20].
-We propose to use a pre-trained model with abundant PPG and BP data from a large pool of source patients to drastically reduce the required data for new patients, as illustrated in Figure 1.
+We propose to use a pre-trained model with abundant PPG and BP data from a large pool of source patients to drastically reduce the required data for new patients, as illustrated in Fig. 1.

 Deep learning models are conducive to transfer learning due to the modularity of their architectures.
-In this work, we develop our architecture, namely Blood Pressure - Convolutional Recurrent Neural Network (BP-CRNN), based on the Convolutional, Long
+In this work, we develop our architecture, namely Blood Pressure - Convolutional Recurrent Neural Network (BP-CRNN), based on the Convolutional, Long Short-Term Memory, fully connected Deep Neural Network (CLDNN) [21], one of the popular hybrid artificial neural network (ANN) architectures.
+Our proposed method, namely BP-CRNN-Transfer, personalizes specific network layers during transfer learning to reduce the number of required training samples.
+Our contributions are as follows:

-Figure 1.
+Fig. 1.
 Transfer learning overview for PPG-based BP estimation.